 See more reviews

-Anne Donovan is the author of the prize-winning novel Buddha Da, the short-story collection Hieroglyphics and Being Emily.
+Anne Donovan is the award-winning author of the novels Buddha Da, Gone are the Leaves and Being Emily and the short story collection Hieroglyphics and Other Stories.
 Buddha Da was shortlisted for the Orange Prize, the Whitbread First Novel Award and the Scottish Book of the Year Award, and was nominated for the International IMPAC Dublin Literary Award.
 It received a Scottish Arts Council Award and won the Le Prince Maurice Award in Mauritius in 2004.
-She has also written for radio and the stage and has been working on the screenplay for the film of Buddha Da.
+She has also written for radio and stage and has been working on the screenplay for the film of Buddha Da.
 She lives in Glasgow.